camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

   To perfom that action, the user also needs to have "Create" permission on the Process Instance resource.

 {{< /note >}}

+GRANT and REVOKE authorizations with Retry Job permission precede over Update.

+## Additional Process Instance Permissions

+In Addition to Create, Read, Update, and Delete, the following permissions are available on the Process Instance Resource:

+* Retry Job

+GRANT and REVOKE authorizations with Retry Job permission precede over Update.

 ## Additional Decision Definition Permissions